danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 ## What was wrong with the CSS

 Before touching anything, I had Claude Code perform an audit of the existing styles.
-The results were what you'd expect from CSS that grew organically through vibe-coding: duplicated rules spread across multiple files silently fighting each other for cascade priority, no `@layer` so every specificity conflict was a coin flip, a 2011-era reset missing `box-sizing: border-box`, button styles copy-pasted into four different files, and hard-coded hex values scattered everywhere despite a `variables.css` already existing.
+The results were what you'd expect from CSS that grew organically through vibe-coding: duplicated rules spread across multiple files silently fighting each other for cascade priority, a 2011-era reset missing `box-sizing: border-box`, button styles copy-pasted into four different files, and hard-coded hex values scattered everywhere despite a `variables.css` already existing.
 It worked until it didn't.

 ## The goal: a true refactor

 Around this time I came across [csscaffold](https://github.com/robzolkos/csscaffold), a project that lays out a lightly opinionated CSS architecture built on cascade layers.
 It's framed as a Rails tool, but the CSS organization ideas apply to any project.
 Reading it made clear just how far my CSS was from where it could be, and gave me a concrete target to aim for.
 I wanted an architecture I could build on, not just a cleaned-up version of the existing mess.

-The key idea from csscaffold is **CSS cascade layers**:
+The key idea from csscaffold is [cascade layers](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/At-rules/@layer):

 ```css
 @layer reset, base, components, utilities;
 ```

-This declaration means cascade priority is determined by layer membership, not selector specificity. `utilities` always beats `components`; `reset` always loses.
-You can write `.btn` and `nav button` without worrying about which one has higher specificity.
-No more specificity wars.
+This declaration means cascade priority is determined by layer membership, not selector specificity.
+It also suggests a corresponding file structure — `reset.css`, `base.css`, `layout.css`, `nav.css`, and so on — one file per concern, each wrapped in the appropriate layer.
+The [examples directory](https://github.com/robzolkos/csscaffold/tree/master/examples) shows what this looks like in practice.

 I pointed Claude Code at csscaffold and asked it to plan how to restructure the existing CSS to match — with one hard constraint: **zero visual change**.
 Improve the organization, don't touch the output.
 Classic refactor.
 It came up with a multi-phase plan to keep each change relatively small and easy to review: